 Often the maternal instinct is more powerful than the craving, and even an alcoholic mother may remain abstinent from alcohol during the pregnancy.
 At other times, the urges are too overwhelming.
 With behavior addictions and cravings (such as gambling) often the urges will intensify during pregnancy.
 And eating disorders can be particularly problematic during pregnancy, because the rapid changes in a mother’s body can be very difficult emotionally and can trigger all sorts of negative thoughts and emotions that surround body image and self-esteem.
 These can often result in a worsening of bulimic or other self-destructive behaviors during pregnancy.

 In general, these cravings can be addressed just like any other.
 Whether a craving persists at the same level during pregnancy, or intensifies, or the related behaviors are the same but the consequences are greater because of the pregnancy, the basic recommendations in the book to manage cravings can generally be employed.
-There are exceptions…some of the medications that are used to manage cravings may be unsafe in pregnancy.
+There are exceptions: Some of the medications that are used to manage cravings may be unsafe in pregnancy.
 So it’s important to check with your physician about these medications if you think you might be pregnant.

 There is, however, a class of pregnancy cravings that is all its own.
 These are the odd or even downright bizarre cravings that seem to occur only during pregnancy.
 They may be for foods that the expectant mother didn’t even enjoy prior to being pregnant.
 They appear during pregnancy (usually in the first trimester, peaking in the second trimester) and are generally gone before birth.
 They seem unpredictable, and may even differ from her first pregnancy to her next.
 (While nausea and food aversion tends to happen at the same time, cravings are fairly unpredictable.)
 What causes these odd pregnancy cravings?

 There is one exception to the above: diabetes in pregnancy.
-Some women will develop a condition called gestational diabetes, in which they will develop a type of glucose intolerance that is specific to pregnancy.
+Some women will develop a condition called gestational diabetes, in which they will develop a type of glucose intolerance specific to pregnancy.
 Research does indicate that these women will crave sweets at a very high rate, especially during the second trimester.
 Over half of the women with this type of diabetes of pregnancy will crave sweets, and this craving tends to resolve by the time they deliver.

 Pregnancy is associated with abnormal smell and taste perception, phantom smells, and specific food aversions as well.
 I believe that some (but probably not even most) pregnancy cravings may be related to a desire to “cancel” out these undesired aversions (a sense of bitter that is a phantom smell or taste may be neutralized by ice cream, for example).
 This idea is supported by some research that suggests that salt sensitivity is decreased during pregnancy and bitter sensitivity is increased.

-Perhaps the most interesting hypothesis to date on why women have unusual cravings during pregnancy was put forth by the very controversial neuroscience researcher Michael Persinger.
-Persinger proposed in 2001 that one reason for these bizarre cravings might be because of the physical properties of a region of the brain called the insular cortex.
+Perhaps the most interesting hypothesis on why women have unusual cravings during pregnancy was put forth by controversial neuroscience researcher Michael Persinger.
+He proposed in 2001 that one reason for these bizarre cravings might be because of the physical properties of a region of the brain called the insular cortex.
 The insula is a region of the brain’s cortex that is in a deep fold called the lateral sulcus that separates the frontal, parietal and temporal lobes.
 As such, although its cortical (i.e. on the outside of the brain), it isn’t really very visible because its deep in that fold.
 It’s often called the “fifth lobe” of the brain.
 You can see it more clearly in cross section.

 This post originally appeared as a special supplement to Craving: Why We Can’t Seem to Get Enough by Omar Manejwala, M.D.